robert-at-pretension-io/rust_web_scraper/project_plan.md

 ## Technical Stack

 - Backend: Rust with Tokio async runtime
-- Database: SQLx for database operations
+- Database: SQLx for database operations -- using local sqlite file
 - UI: Ratatui for terminal interface
+- async_openai rust crate for using openai
 - APIs:
   - ScrapingBee for web scraping
   - SerpAPI for search results
-  - OpenAI for content processing